Aruna Miller: Environment

 One of Miller's first actions after being elected to the Maryland General Assembly was to co-sponsor the Marcellus Shale Act of 2011, which laid the groundwork for the eventual passage of Maryland's fracking ban, which she co-sponsored.

 In 2013, Governor Martin O'Malley appointed Miller as a commissioner to the Interstate Commission on the Potomac River Basin (ICPRB).
 The mission is to enhance, protect, and conserve the water and associated land resources of the Potomac River and its tributaries through regional and interstate cooperation.
 She served on the ICPRB until 2019.

 Healthcare

 In January 2012, Miller signed onto an amicus brief in the Supreme Court case of National Federation of Independent Business v.
 Sebelius supporting the Affordable Care Act.
 During her 2018 House of Representatives campaign, Miller said she supported moving toward a single-payer healthcare system.

 Gun control

 In March 2018, Miller said that the gun control provisions included in Congress's $1.3 trillion spending bill "did not go far enough."
 That week, she unveiled a gun control plan that included expanded research, universal background checks, an assault weapons ban, and increasing the minimum age to buy a firearm.

+Social issues

+During the 2012 legislative session, Miller voted for the Civil Marriage Protection Act, a bill to legalize same-sex marriage in Maryland.

+In August 2015, Miller called for the resignation of Maryland Housing Secretary Kenneth Holt after he claimed without evidence that parents were deliberately exposing their children to lead paint to get free housing.